joleenchong/ObsidianNotes/Classes/Archive/Software Engineering Testing/07 Syntax-based Testing.md

-- tests are created with two general goals:
+Tests are created with two general goals:
 - *cover* the syntax in some way
 - *violate* the syntax (invalid tests)

 BNF - Backus-Naur Form
 Grammar: